Suspect charged nearly 7 years after Iowa architect's death

-DES MOINES, Iowa (AP) — Nearly seven years after the death of a prominent Des Moines architect, police have arrested a suspect.
+DES MOINES — Nearly seven years after the death of a prominent Des Moines architect, police have arrested a suspect.

 Police spokesman Sgt.
 Paul Parizek said investigators uncovered enough evidence to charge Zachary Allen Gaskill on Wednesday with second-degree murder in the January 2016 death of Kirk Blunck.
 The 62-year-old was found severely injured in the stairwell of a building he had renovated where he had an office.
 He died later.